Shelley Morrison modern day demand gen marketer

 “Know what you’re trying to achieve, and you’re not just testing blindly.
 It’s okay to test and fail.
 That’s digital marketing, especially in this world we live in where things change so much – testing and learning and testing and learning,” Shelley says.

-“Constantly be poking at things and be really curious and analytical about what you’re trying to do.
+"Constantly be poking at things and be really curious and analytical about what you're trying to do.
 Did it do what I wanted it to do?
 Does it change anything?
-Is it moving the needle differently?
-If not, rethink it again,” She continues.
+Is performance shifting?
+If not, rethink it again," she continues.

 What makes a great demand generation marketer?